fixie-ai/ultravox/README.md

-just update    # update dependencies just format    # run formatting (black, isort, autoflake) just python    # activate venv and run python just pip       # install a package in the venv using the right pip
+just update    # update dependencies just format    # run formatting (black, isort, autoflake) just python    # activate venv and run python
 ```